sm2101/react-terminal-kit/README.md

 #### FullScreenOutput

-The `FullScreenOutput` component is designed to display fullscreen content within the terminal.
-It provides a way to present extensive information or interactive content in a dedicated fullscreen view.
+The `FullScreenOutput` component is designed to display full-screen content within the terminal.
+It provides a way to present extensive information or interactive content in a dedicated full-screen view.

 ##### FullScreenOutput Props